It goes without saying that safety is of the utmost importance to both plastic surgeons and the patients whom they treat.

 The Royal Australasian College of Surgeons (RACS) was founded in 1927 and is Australia and New Zealand’s leading non-profit advocate for surgical education and regulation.

 Your need to be a Fellow of RACS to call yourself a Specialist Plastic Surgeon.

 Ask about the risks in addition to the benefits

 While surgery is designed to provide a physical or functional benefit (or both!), every surgery has its risks, too.

 As safe as plastic surgery is, your unique medical history may present different risks, which is why it’s so important to get the honest and realistic facts from your surgeon.

-Understanding the risks is just another way your plastic surgeon ensures you’re armed with all the knowledge and facts to confidently proceed with surgery.
+Understanding the risks is just another way your plastic surgeon ensures you’re armed with all the knowledge and facts to confidently decide about having surgery.

 Be honest, and expect honesty in return, when it comes to both the risks and the benefits of plastic surgery.

 Your plastic surgery journey goes far beyond the operating day.

 And as such, your plastic surgeon should be honest and upfront when it comes to preparing for (and understanding what’s involved in) the recovery process.